TandsPM/quizBusters/THEPLAN.md

 * Group members: Tandra Malm @tmalm_ , Robin Fleur @saintsappho
 * Chosen Project: Quiz App
-* What your team is working on today: implementation of our quiz system from demo text to functional SELECTS from sql database.
+* What your team is working on today: backend database integration and login cookie functionality.
-* What was a struggle yesterday: coordination and direction. over the weekend we struggled a bit with organizing our excitement into workable tasks.
+* What was a struggle yesterday: running into the wall, and getting stuck in unhelpful mental states.
-* Est Project Completion: 20 % *
+* Est Project Completion: 45 %

 # THE GOAL: